sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

    * Brute force Attack - Attacker is able to reveal end users password using brute force techniques in a relatively short period of time.
 This mitigate by ensuing a strong password is used by meeting minimum complexity requirements.

-   * Replay Attack - An attacker is able to obtain credentials that were disclose as the result of a breach, but because the end user shares the same credentials across multiple sites, the attacker is able to gain access to another site or application unrelated to original breach.
+   * Replay Attack - An attacker is able to obtain credentials that were publically disclosed from a prior breace.
+If the end user shares the same credentials that were disclosed across multiple sites, the attacker may able to gain access to another site or application unrelated to original breach.
 This is easily mitigated by not sharing or daisy chaining credentials.

 #### Alignment of Security Requirements